Table of Contents

 Therefore, it is important to use a combination of techniques, including RUM and other techniques such as packet capture, flow analysis, and synthetic monitoring, to get a comprehensive view of network performance and ensure that critical applications and services are performing optimally.

-Agent-based monitoring is a technique for QoS monitoring that involves installing software agents on servers, network devices, or endpoints to collect data on performance metrics such as CPU usage, memory usage, and network bandwidth utilization.
+Agent-based network monitoring is a technique for QoS monitoring that involves installing software agents on servers, network devices, or endpoints to collect data on performance metrics such as CPU usage, memory usage, and network bandwidth utilization.
 These agents typically run in the background and collect data on a continuous basis, providing administrators with real-time insights into network performance and QoS.

 Agent-based monitoring tools can collect a wide range of data, including metrics related to specific applications or services.
 This can be particularly valuable for identifying performance issues that are specific to individual applications or services.